-$X_2 = (x{21}, x{22}, \dots, x{2p})$
+$$X_2 = (x{21} \quad x{22} \quad \dots \quad x{2p})$$

-As example assume the microprobe analysis on glass shards from volcanic ashes in a tephrochronology project.
-Then the variables represent the pchemical elements, the objects are the n ash samples.
+As an example, assume the microprobe analysis on glass shards from volcanic ashes in a tephrochronology project.
+Then, the variables represent the p chemical elements, the objects are the n ash samples.
 The aim of the study is to correlate ashes by means of their geochemical fingerprints.

-The majority of multi-parameter methods simply try to overcome the main difficulty associated with multivariate data sets.
+Most of the multi-parameter methods simply try to overcome the main difficulty associated with multivariate data sets.
 This problem relates to the data visualization.
-Whereas the character of an univariate or bivariate data set can easily be explored by visual inspection of a 2D histogram or an xy plot, the graphical display of a three variable data set requires a projection of the 3D distribution of data points into 2D.
+Whereas the character of an univariate or bivariate data set can easily be explored by visual inspection of a 2D histogram or an xy plot (Chapter 3), the graphical display of a three variable data set requires a projection of the 3D distribution of data points into 2D.
 It is impossible to imagine or display a higher number of variables.
 One solution to the problem of visualization of high-dimensional data sets is the reduction of dimensionality.
-A number of methods group highly-correlated variables contained in the data set and then explore a small number of groups.
+A number of methods group highly-correlated variables contained in the data set and then explore a smaller number of groups.